ESA-EarthCODE/portal/pages/about.md

 ## Meet the team

-Prepare cards with pictures and responsabilities within the team
+List with tema members with pictures

 ## Our Partners

-List of partners (cards) with the short description (logo)
+List of partners with the short description

 </section>